Rwri843/Java-Framework-Web-Application/README1.md

 }
   ```

-- [ ]  H.  Add validation for between or at the maximum and minimum fields.
+H.Add validation for between or at the maximum and minimum fields.
 The validation must include the following:

 -Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.

-- Inventory check for Min and Max added to AddinhousePartController:
+Inventory check for Min and Max added to AddinhousePartController, Line 51-62.
 ```
 // Check if the inventory falls below the minimum
             if (part.getInv() < part.getMinInv()) {